Sandefjord (town)

 Sandefjord (/no/) is a city (or town) that is the administrative centre of the large Sandefjord Municipality in Vestfold county, Norway.
-The town is located at the head of the Sandefjordsfjorden, along the Skaggerak coast in southern Vestfold.
+The town is located at the head of the Sandefjordsfjorden, along the Skagerrak coast in southern Vestfold.
 The large town also includes coastal areas on both sides of the Mefjorden on the Vesterøya and Østerøya peninsulas.
 The 24.19 km2 town has a population (2022) of 45,816 and a population density of 1894 PD/km2.

 The city is known for its rich Viking history and the prosperous whaling industry, which made Sandefjord the richest city in Norway.
 Today, it has built up the third-largest merchant fleet in Norway.
 The Sandefjord Museum is located in the town, the only museum in Europe that is dedicated to whaling.
 The 9th-century Gokstad Ship was discovered at the nearby Gokstad Mound, on the eastern edge of the city.

 The Church of Norway has several churches in the city of Sandefjord including Sandefjord Church, Sandar Church, Bugården Church, and Vesterøy Church.

 Sandefjord has numerous nicknames, including the Viking "capital" of Norway.
 It is also known as the undisputed summer city of Norway.
 The city is also known as the "whaling capital of the world" or the "whaling capital of Norway".
 It has also been dubbed the "Bathing City" (Badebyen), due to its many beaches and former resort spas.
 It is still considered a resort town, due to high numbers of visitors during summer months.